 Look for keywords you can add to your website and add value to potential customers.

-This part of the process is known as On-Page optimization or On-Page SEO.
+Improving pages on your site is also known as On-Page optimization or on-page SEO.

-With on-page optimization, you find and fix the problems on your web pages.
+With on-page SEO, you find and fix the problems on your web pages.

 Find and fix any broken internal and external links on your landscaping website.

 Clicking on a broken link results in a 404 error, which presents a terrible user experience.

 2. Use Keyword-Rich Title Tags and Meta Descriptions

 Use keywords in the title tags and the meta description for each web page.